Thank You Amazon for Messing up AI in Recruiting for Everyone.

 There is a saying “pride comes before the fall” – I always think of that as I hear from companies that attempt to build recruiting and talent management products in house.
 Why?
 Because I also get the calls on the other side when the project is a nightmare and they don’t know what to do or it has taken 3x as long as they were told.
 Just because you *can* build something doesn’t mean you should.
 Believe it or not, not even Amazon knows everything better than everyone else.
 There are HR Technology products on the market that have spent MILLIONS in validation and research around their AI to ensure they are not biased and then are able to continually monitor to ensure it doesn’t learn bias or can be caught if it does.
 The hard part isn’t building it – the hard part is building it with a full understanding of the nuances of hiring and where bias can sneak into the process AND continuing to validate and monitor for bias.
 I would guess most companies (including Amazon) didn’t have a full development team focused just on this, watching code and monitoring for bias consistently for the last few years.

-Third, if your goal with AI is to replicated what you have – don’t.
+Third, if your goal with AI is to replicate what you have – don’t.

 If you have a goal when you buy technology to have it look for past trends to replicate vs using it to identify top candidates based on competencies and skill sets – you may have a serious issue.
 Odds are, your past actions are not reflective of what you (should) want your future outcomes to be.
 If what is “good” is the past 10 years of mostly white, male applicants from the right schools with the right degree then what is “bad” are women’s colleges or those those with non-traditional paths.
 The great AI based hiring technology I am seeing doesn’t look at things like a college name and looks at more competencies, skills or abilities.